Harshacaarthick/OIBSIP/README.md

 Task 2: Consists of Rhode Skin Logo

 Task 3: It includes the business card for the brand.
-I have uploaded it two different files
+I have uploaded it as two different files

 Task 5: It has the front and back of a magazine cover uploaded as two separate files